Exodus (1960 film): Plot

 After the Second World War, Katherine "Kitty" Fremont, a widowed American nurse, is sightseeing in Cyprus following a tour of duty for the U.S. Public Health Service in Greece.
-Her guide mentions the Karaolos internment camp on Cyprus, where thousands of Jews—many of them Holocaust survivors—are detained by the British, who refuse them passage to Palestine.
-Kitty visits British General Sutherland, who knew her late husband.
-When Sutherland suggests she volunteer at the internment camp for a few days, Kitty declines, citing she would feel uncomfortable around Jews.
-She reconsiders shortly after one of the General's staff officers, Major Freddy Caldwell (Peter Lawford), makes an anti-Semitic remark.
+Her guide mentions the Karaolos internment camp on Cyprus, where thousands of Jews — many Holocaust survivors — are being detained.
+The British refuse them passage to Palestine.
+British General Sutherland, who knew her late husband, suggests Kitty volunteer at the internment camp.
+Feeling uncomfortable around Jews, she refuses but reconsiders.

-Haganah rebel Ari Ben Canaan, a decorated former captain in the Jewish Brigade of the British Army in the Second World War, obtains a cargo ship.
-He smuggles 611 Jews out of the camp and onto the ship for an illegal voyage to Mandate Palestine.
-Military authorities discover the plan and blockade Famagusta harbor, preventing the ship's departure.
-The refugees stage a hunger strike, during which the camp's doctor dies and Ari threatens to blow up the ship and the refugees.
-The British relent and allow the ship, rechristened the Exodus, to sail.
+When Haganah rebel Ari Ben Canaan, a wartime captain in the British Army's Jewish Brigade, smuggles 611 Jews aboard a cargo ship for an illegal voyage to Palestine, military authorities blockade Famagusta harbor to prevent the ship's departure.
+The refugees stage a hunger strike, and Ari threatens to blow them up with the ship.
+The British permit the ship, renamed Exodus, to sail.

-While helping at the camp, Kitty meets Karen Hansen Clement, a Danish-Jewish teenager.
-Kitty grows fond of Karen and offers to take her back to America with her.
-Karen, whose mother and siblings were murdered in the Holocaust, is searching for her missing father.
-She has also aligned herself with the Zionist cause, and, wanting to go to Palestine, eventually turns down Kitty's offer.

-Meanwhile, opposition to partitioning Palestine into separate Arab and Jewish states is intensifying.
-Karen's young beau, Dov Landau, is recruited into the Irgun, a radical pro-Zionist militant group.
-Ari Ben Canaan's uncle, Akiva, who heads the Irgun, first interviews Dov.
-Before swearing him in, Akiva forces Dov into confessing he was a Sonderkommando in Auschwitz and was sodomized by the Nazi camp guards; this is where Dov acquired his bomb expertise.
+Kitty grows fond of Karen Hansen Clement, a Danish-Jewish teenager she meets in the camp, and offers to take her to America but she declines.
+Her mother and siblings were Holocaust victims and she is searching for her missing father while promoting the Zionist cause.
+As opposition to partitioning Palestine into Arab and Jewish states intensifies, Karen's beau, Dov Landau, joins the Irgun, a radical pro-Zionist militant group led by Akiva Ben Canaan, Ari's uncle.
+Akiva interrogates Dov who confesses being a Sonderkommando in Auschwitz where he learned bombing skills.
 Akiva's violent activities run counter to his brother Barak, Ari's father, who heads the mainstream Jewish Agency, working to create a Jewish state through political and diplomatic means.
-Barak fears the Irgun will derail these efforts, especially as the British have placed a price on Akiva's head.
+Barak fears the Irgun will derail these efforts.